10 Ways to Reset in the New Year

 Job reset

 If the job you’re currently at is a place you really dread going too, the new year could be the time you look on Indeed and find yourself a more fulfilling job.
-Likewise if you enjoy your coworkers and the work you do but you’re underappreciated that’s another good reason to move on and find an employer that will appreciate you and maybe pay you a higher salary, who knows.
+Likewise if you’re underappreciated by Management that’s another good reason to move on and find an employer that will appreciate you and maybe pay you a higher salary, who knows.
 New Year, new start.

-I enjoy roaming around social media, Instagram, Pinterest, etc. – it’s easy to lose time doing that and also easy to be influenced for better or worse.
-For instance, if you’re trying not to spend too much money and save more, those influencers you follow that show you their constant “haul’s” might not be the best follows for you.
+I enjoy roaming around social media, Instagram, Pinterest, etc. – it’s easy to lose time falling down that rabbit hole and also easy to be influenced for better or worse.
+For instance, if you’re trying not to spend too much money and save more, influencers you follow that show you their constant “haul’s” might not be the best follows for you.
 Also, if someone you follow is always negative on their online accounts that too can affect you and keep you from bringing your plans to fruition and live a happier life.